 12) Beef Fondue (Fondue Bourguignonne)

-Here is another type of fondue.
-This time you do not dip bread in cheese, but cuts of raw meat (generally beef) in boiling oil, which cooks the meat.
+This here is another type of fondue.
+This time you don’t dip bread in cheese, but pieces of raw meat (generally beef) in boiling oil, which cooks the meat.
 Do not trust what the name says: although it is very popular in France, it does not come from Burgundy (Bourgogne), but Switzerland!
 The name is actually a reference to the beef meat that is the basis of this dish (and Burgundy is famous for its cattle farming).

 13) Gratin Dauphinois

-In the Grenoble region, another winter dish has become an absolute must, the gratin dauphinois.
-Traditionally, it is made up of sliced potatoes cooked with cream, milk and nutmeg.
-No cheese is added in the original recipe but there might be some in what you get.
-This dish is so popular that everyone likes to cook it their own way.
+In the Grenoble region, another winter dish is an absolute must-try, the gratin dauphinois.
+Traditionally, it is made of sliced potatoes cooked with cream, milk and nutmeg.
+No cheese is added in the original recipe but there might be some in it when ordered.
+This dish is so popular that everyone likes to cook it in their own way.

 Bouillabaisse is a well-seasoned soup typical of Marseille.
-Since there are so many fishers in the area, the dish is logically made of various fish, shellfish, tomatoes, aromatics from the South of France, mustard, and egg yolks.
+Since there are so many fishers in the area, the dish is logically made of various fish and shellfish to which you will add tomatoes, aromatics from the South of France, mustard, and egg yolks.
 You eat it with bread and potatoes.

-In Provence, ratatouille is the ultimate grandmother dish.
-It is so delicious that many restaurants today offer it to accompany fish or meat.
+In Provence, ratatouille is the ultimate traditional dish.
+This vegan dish is so delicious that many restaurants today offer it to accompany fish or meat.